project-chip/connectedhomeip/src/android/CHIPTool/README.md

     ## JAR and .so libraries will be copy to target directories.
     ```

-6. You will also need the "libc++\_shared.so" file in the jniLibs folder.
-This
-   file comes packaged with Android NDK and can be found under
-   `$ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/$TARGET`, e.g.

-    `rsync -a "${ANDROID_NDK_HOME}/sources/cxx-stl/llvm-libc++/libs/arm64-v8a/libc++_shared.so" src/android/CHIPTool/app/src/main/jniLibs/arm64-v8a/`

-    (Eventually hoping to not have to include this .so, but that needs some more
-    tweaking of the Android automake build rules.
-Include it in the interim to
-    be able to build the Android app).

-7. 'Gradle sync' the Android project and run.
+6. 'Gradle sync' the Android project and run.